PearlCoastal/DecisionTree-SVM_comparison/README.md

 SVM are supervised models with associated learning algorithm that analyze data used for classification and regression analysis, based on the statistical learning framework.

-An SVM model performe better when dealing with high-dimentional space dataset, but when dealing with datasets which are at same space and predicted to belong to a category based on the side of the gap on which they fall.
+An SVM model performs better when dealing with high-dimentional space dataset, but when dealing with datasets which are at same space and predicted to belong to a category based on the side of the gap on which they fall.

 So as in my experiment when 'penguin' datasets are using an SVM model, the accuracy and F1-score are way lower than its in Decision Tree.